Claims made under the Inheritance Act 1975

 Making an Inheritance Act claim

-Generally speaking, everyone is free to dispose of their assets as they wish.
-This means we have freedom to choose who we want to benefit from our estate when we pass away.
-However, the law does provide protection for certain classes of people who should be entitled to receive financial provision from a deceased’s estate.
+Everyone in England and Wales is free to dispose of their assets as they wish.
+This means we have the freedom to choose who we want to benefit from our estate when we pass away.
+However, the law does provide protection for certain classes of people who should be entitled to receive financial provision from a deceased person’s estate.
 This protection comes in the shape of the Inheritance (Provision for Family and Dependants) Act 1975.
-Inheritance Act claims are made against the estate of the person who has died and if successful it overrides the terms of their will or the intestacy rules.
+Inheritance Act claims are made against the estate of the person who has died, and if successful, it overrides the terms of their will, or the intestacy rules.

 Who is entitled to make an Inheritance Act claim?